Print

 Instructions

 1. Start the dough.
-Combine 1 egg, 2/3 cup water, and 1/2 teaspoon salt in a large bowl, and whisk to incorporate the egg into the water.
-Add 1 cup flour, mix lightly to incorporate, then add 1 1/4 cups more flour.
-Combine into a shaggy dough.
+Combine 1 egg, 2/3 cup water, and 1/2 teaspoon salt in a large bowl, and mix with a fork to incorporate the egg into the water.
+Add 1 cup flour, mix lightly to incorporate, then add 1 1/2 cups more flour.
+Combine into a shaggy dough – first working with the fork, then switching to using your hands.

 2. Knead the dough.
-Turn the dough out onto a floured surface.
-Knead with the heels of your palms – giving the dough a quarter turn every now and then – for about 5 minutes, incorporating the remaining 1/4 cup flour as needed.
-The dough is done when it’s smooth, elastic, and no longer sticks to your hands.
-Place the dough back in the bowl, cover loosely with a kitchen towel, and rest for 30 to 60 minutes at room temp.
+Turn the dough out onto a lightly floured surface.
+Knead – giving the dough a quarter turn every now and then – for about 5 minutes.
+The dough is ready when it is smooth, elastic, and no longer sticky; if it’s sticking to your hands, gradually sprinkle on more flour and continue kneading.
+Then place the dough back in the bowl, cover loosely with a kitchen towel, and rest for 30 to 60 minutes.

 3. Meanwhile, start the filling.
-Place the potatoes in a pot with 1 teaspoon salt and enough water to cover by about 2 inches.
-Cover, bring to a boil, reduce the heat to low, and simmer with the lid ajar until the potatoes can be pierced easily with a fork, 12 to 15 minutes.
+Place the potatoes in a pot with 1 teaspoon salt and enough water to cover by about 1 inch.
+Cover with a lid, bring to a boil, then reduce the heat to low, and simmer until the potatoes can be pierced easily with a fork, 12 to 15 minutes.

-4. Meanwhile, heat 2 tablespoons oil in a large skillet over medium heat.
+4. Meanwhile, heat 3 tablespoons oil in a large skillet over medium-high heat.
 Add the onions and cook, stirring frequently, until they’re dark brown and a bit crispy, about 15 minutes.
-Set the skillet aside.

 5. Finish the filling.
 Drain the potatoes and return to the pot.
 Mash until smooth.
 Stir in about a third of the fried onions with their oil.
-Season to taste with salt and pepper.
-Cool the mixture to room temp.
+Season to taste with salt and pepper (the potatoes should be really peppery!).
+Cool the mixture to room temperature.

 6. Roll out the dough.
-Divide the dough into 4 pieces.
+Cut the dough into 4 portions.
 Working with 1 piece at a time (keeping the remaining dough covered with the towel), roll the dough between your palms into a 1-inch-thick log.
 On a floured surface, cut the log into 8 to 10 1-inch pieces.
-Using a rolling pin dusted with flour, roll out each piece into an approximately 3-inch circle; if the dough is sticking to the surface or rolling pin, dust it with more flour.
+Using a rolling pin, roll out each piece into an approximately 3-inch circle; if the dough is sticking to the surface or rolling pin, dust it with more flour.

 7. Form the varenyky.
-Working with 1 circle of dough at a time, place a heaping teaspoon of the filling into the center.
-Gather the dough into a half-moon shape around the filling and pinch the top closed, then pinch both edges closed.
-Place the shaped varenik on a well-floured baking sheet or cutting board, and continue filling the rest.
-Make sure the varenyky are not touching – otherwise, they’ll stick together.
+Make sure your filling has cooled to room temperature; otherwise; your dumplings will fall apart.
+Working with one circle at a time, place a heaping teaspoon of the filling into the center.
+Gather the dough into a half-moon shape around the filling and pinch the top closed (squeeze hard with your fingertips), then pinch both edges closed.
+Place the shaped varenik on a generously-floured baking sheet or cutting board, and continue filling the rest.
+Make sure the varenyky are not touching or they will stick together.

 8. Boil the varenyky.
 Bring a large pot of water to a boil and salt it generously.
-Boil the varenyky in batches – 6 to 10 at a time, depending on the size of your pot.
-Cook them for 2 to 3 minutes – they are done when they’ve floated to the surface, the water has returned to a simmer, and they’ve simmered for about 1 minute.
-Do not overcook, as the filling may escape the dough.
+Boil the varenyky in batches – about 10 at a time, depending on the size of your pot.
+Cook them for a few minutes, just until they float up to the surface.
+Once they have floated up and the water has returned to a steady simmer, cook them for another minute.
+(Do not overcook, as the filling may escape the dough.)

 Notes